holandes22/slides/pip-and-virtualenv/source/slides.rst

 consistent recreation of enviroments
 ------------------------------------

 Is highly recommended to pin everything to a version.
-Not pretty to have a dependency of a dependency changing not knowing what went wrong.
+Not pretty to have a dependency of a dependency changing and not knowing what went wrong.

 pip freeze if useful to do this::